GPLRC Logo

 CONTACT

-Library TourAsk the LibrarianDonateSuggestions and CommentsStoreWays to Give
+Library TourAsk the LibrarianStoreWays to Give

-Gestalt Practice Library & Resource Center
+Gestalt Practice Library and Resource Center is a 501(c)(3) EIN: 93-1942117

-We acknowledge that the land for which this library is a steward and operates is unceded territory, Aptos Hills, California, traditionally stewarded by the Awaswas-speaking Ohlone people.
-We recognize this land was taken without consent, and we honor the enduring presence, wisdom, and care of Indigenous communities – past, present, and future.
-If you'd like to know the native provenance of the land where you live, visit Native Land Digital.
+We acknowledge that the land for which this library is a custodian is unceded territory of the Ohlone people.
+We honor the enduring presence of Indigenous communities.
+If you’d like to know the native provenance of the land where you live, visit Native Land Digital.

 © 2026 GPLRC.
 All rights reserved | Cookies, Anti-Spam, Privacy, User agreement, Legal Notice, and Responsible Disclosure